vijnasu/lab-digital-sensors-arduino/README.md

 # Introduction to Digital GPIO

-The lab guides you through the creation of programs.

-1. A digital input GPIO program using the Arduino APIs.
+The lab guides you through the creation of four programs using combinations of input and output and the Arduino and MRAA APIs.
-2. A digital output GPIO program using the Arduino APIs.
-3. A digital input GPIO program using the MRAA APIs.
-4. A digital output GPIO program using the MRAA APIs.

 | I/O            | API         |
 | -------------- | ----------- |